philip-brohan/CEF/docs/SEF.rst

    ``Var``:
    Name of the variable included in the file.
 There is a :doc:`recommended list <tables/variable_names>` of standard variable names.
 Use this if possible.

+   ``Units``:
+   Units in which the variable value is given (e.g. 'hPa', 'Pa', 'K', 'm/s').
+Where possible, this should be compliant with `UDUNITS-2 <https://www.unidata.ucar.edu/software/udunits/>`_.

    ``Meta``:
    Anything else.
 Comma-separated string of metadata entries.
 Each entry may be any string (except no tabs, commas, or carriage returns).
 There is a :doc:`standard list of meaningful entries <tables/metadata>`, but other entries can be added as necessary.
 Metadata specified here is assumed to apply to all observations in this file, unless overwritten by the observation-specific metadata entry.

 Data table
 ----------

-Lines 11 and onward in the file are a table of observations.
-Line 11 is a header, lines 12 and on are observations.
+Lines 12 and onward in the file are a table of observations.
+Line 12 is a header, lines 13 and on are observations.
 Missing values can be given as ``NA`` or left blank.
 The table must contain these columns in this order:

    ``Year``:
    Year in which the observation was made (UTC).
 An integer.